tsukuyomi-rs/tsukuyomi/README.md

 * TLS support by using `rustls`
 * Support for both TCP and Unix domain socket
 * Custom error handling
-* Cookies
+* Basic support for Cookie management

-The following features will be supported:
+The following features does not currently implemented but will be supported in the future version:

 * Middlewares
-* High-level API for WebSocket handling
+* High-level APIs
+  - Authentication
+  - Session
+  - WebSocket

 ## Documentation